tpinotti/ybyra/README.md

 ## Haplogroup Placement

-For each node in the tree where a sample has derived SNPs, yplace calculates a tree score:
+For each node in the tree where a sample has a derived or ancestral SNPs, ybyra calculates a tree score:

 - +1 for every derived SNP from the root to the node
 - –1 for every ancestral SNP along the same path

-Instead of returning the node with the highest score, yplace selects the *optimal placement* — the highest-scoring node with no ancestral SNPs (i.e., 100% concordance).
+Instead of returning the node with the highest score, ybyra selects the *optimal placement* — the highest-scoring node with no ancestral SNPs (i.e., 100% concordance).

 If a downstream node has a higher score but includes ancestral calls, the sample is flagged as `unstable_downstream`.